 The newborn infant may have the following symptoms:

 A physical exam is usually all that is needed to diagnose this condition.
-Rarely, a nerve conduction study is needed.
+In rare cases, a nerve conduction study is needed.
 This test can pinpoint the exact location of the nerve injury.

 Brain imaging tests are not needed unless your doctor thinks there is another problem (such as a tumor or stroke).